laravel/docs/routing.md

        $this->configureRateLimiting();
     }

-The rate limiter name may be any string you wish:
+The rate limiter name may then be any string you wish:

     use Illuminate\Cache\RateLimiting\Limit;
     use Illuminate\Http\Request;